mlswg/mls-protocol/draft-ietf-mls-protocol.md

 - Senders MUST only use the Application Secret once and monotonically increment the generation of their secret.

-- Receivers SHOULD delete an Application Secret once it has been used to derive the corresponding AEAD key and nonce and MAY keep those around for some reasonable period.
+- Receivers MUST delete an Application Secret once it has been used to derive the corresponding AEAD key and nonce as well as the next Application Secret.
+Receivers MAY keep the AEAD key and nonce around for some reasonable period.

-- Receivers MUST delete an Application Secret once it has been used to successfully decrypt a message.
+- Receivers MUST delete AEAD keys and nonces once they have been used to successfully decrypt a message.

-[[ OPEN ISSUE: A stronger requirement could be a MUST delete Application Secret N as soon as N+1 has been derived.]]

 ### Application AEAD Key Calculation